 Disbursements and Third Party Expenses

 2.5.
 In providing the services we may incur disbursements and payments to third parties on your behalf.
-You authorise us to incur these disbursements (which may include such items such as search fees, court filing fees, registration fees and travel and courier charges) which are reasonably necessary to provide the services.
+You authorise us to incur these disbursements (which may include such items such as customer due diligence fees, search fees, court filing fees, registration fees and travel and courier charges) which are reasonably necessary to provide the services.

 2.6.
 You also authorise us to make payments to third parties on your behalf which are reasonably required to undertake the services (which may include items such as experts’ costs or counsel’s fees).
 These will be included in our invoice to you, shown as “disbursements” when the expenses are incurred (or in advance when we know we will be incurring them on your behalf).
 Any estimate is based upon the information supplied at the time, and is subject to GST and disbursements.